Jeffrey-P-McAteer/world-current/readme.md

-# World-CURRENT (Computational Utility for Rapid Renewable Energy Network Topologies)
+# World-CURRENT (Computational Utility for Rapid Robust Energy Network Topologies)

 `world-current.py` is a data-collection and model-generation tool.